Cultural Awareness Training

-Training can take place at a venue of your choosing.
-Maximum group numbers for sessions are negotiable, but our recommendation is no more than 20 per session.
+Training can be delivered at a venue convenient to you and your organisation.
+The maximum group numbers for our sessions are negotiable, however we recommend no more than 20 participants per session.

-The training is delivered in an interactive environment where participants are encouraged to express beliefs, views and opinions.
+Our training is delivered in an interactive environment where participants are encouraged to express their beliefs, views and opinions with the group.

 What our previous participants have said

 “Not having grown up in Australia, I had no knowledge of Aboriginal culture.
 I found the workshop very informative and eye opening.
 I learned so much and Klynton has a wealth of knowledge.
 I will be able to use what I’ve learned to better engage with not only the Aboriginal young people I work with, but with all of the young people in the program.”Brooke

 “I found the cultural awareness training of great benefit and can see the knowledge gained having a positive impact on how I engage and communicate with young people and families that identify as being Aboriginal.
 I enjoyed learning about the past history of the aboriginal cultural and found the training to be very interesting and well delivered by Klynton.”Leigh